laam-egg/SOREL-20M/README.md

 - Load the models,
 - Evaluate them on the LMDB dataset (which are the features that we extracted from PE files earlier),
-- Render all those models' evaluation results as json and charts.
+- Render all those models' evaluation results as metadata (msgpack'ed) and charts.

 ```sh
 cd $PROJECT_ROOT